 Open Doors supports the persecuted church in Central Asia through:

-Russian Orthodox churches experience the least problems from the government because they do not usually attempt to make contact with the Kazakh population.
-It is the indigenous Christians with a Muslim background who are bearing the brunt of persecution both at the hands of the state and from family, friends and community, particularly in the countryside.
-Believers often keep their faith secret.
-But those who are discovered may be locked up by their families for long periods, beaten and may eventually be expelled from their communities.
+Russian Orthodox churches experience the fewest problems from the government because they do not usually attempt to evangelize the Kazakh population.
+It is the Kazakh Christians from a Muslim background who bear the worst persecution, both at the hands of the state and from family, friends and community.
+Some converts are locked up by their families for long periods, beaten and may eventually be expelled from their communities.
 Local mullahs also preach against them.